CatarinaCandido/CatarinaCandido/README.md

 <!--
 **CatarinaCandido/CatarinaCandido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

+<h3>Hello Friend!</h3>

+I'm a junior fullstack developer, with eager to learn more.
+Here you can find projects made by me in my spare time.

+I hope you like it!

 🎓 <Academia de Código_>; <br />
 📍 From Portugal 🇵🇹; <br />